sunshinescience/sunshinescience.github.io/_posts/2019-09-25-scrape-crowd-funding-part2.md

 The next file that could be used is pipelines.py, which would be used when receiving an item and performing an action on the item (e.g., if you want to do a calculation on the item, or if you want to change the text to upper case).
 And it also considers whether the item should continue through the pipeline or if it should be dropped and not processed any further.

 In the settings.py file, you can activate several options.
-Here are some tips to be aware of while web scraping:

-_______________________

-The data we have already is:
+The data we already have, from Part 1 of this tutorial, is as follows:

-Category
+-   Category
-Campaign title
+-   Campaign title
-Owner name
+-   Owner name
-Location
+-   Location
-Currency symbol
+-   Currency symbol
-Amount raised
+-   Amount raised
-Duration running
+-   Duration running
-Duration running label
+-   Duration running label
-URL
+-   URL
-Campaign description
+-   Campaign description

-The data we want to get is:
-Amount raised
-Raised progress
-Project goal
-Campaign length – duration running
-Number of contributers
-Time a project was launched
-Day a project was launched
-Month a project was launched
-Day of the week the project was launched on

 Let's now get into individual campaign links and extract data from each one.
 We are going to continue working on the spider from the code above, and thus create a different data set.
-The aim is to obtain the following information:
+The aim is to additionally obtain the following data from the site:

--   Currency symbol
 -   Amount raised
 -   Raised progress
 -   Project goal

--   Campaign length – duration running
+-   Duration running (the amount of time the campaign has been running)
 -   Number of contributers
 -   Time a project was launched
 -   Day a project was launched
 -   Month a project was launched
 -   Day of the week the project was launched on

 When attempting to extract the date and time that an example campaign was launched on, using `response.xpath('//span[@class="stats-label"]/a').extract_first()`, the XPath selector did not get the whole element (see image below).